-Any CDSC in respect of "B" Shares or "C" Shares acquired as the result of the reinvestment of dividends will be waived.
-Further, when a holder of "B" Shares or "C" Shares redeems a portion of its "B" Shares or "C" Shares, it will be deemed to be redeeming Shares acquired as the result of the reinvestment of dividends first, followed by those Shares with the lowest rate of CDSC, as discussed in Section 3 "Description of Share Classes" in the Prospectus.
+Any CDSC in respect of "C" Shares acquired as the result of the reinvestment of dividends will be waived.
+Further, when a holder of "C" Shares redeems a portion of its "C" Shares, it will be deemed to be redeeming Shares acquired as the result of the reinvestment of dividends first, followed by those Shares with the lowest rate of CDSC, as discussed in Section 3 "Description of Share Classes" in the Prospectus.